Halex-dev/finance-manager/README.md

 - [ ] Future Planning
 - [ ] Amortization of costs
 - [ ] Reports and Charts
-- [ ] Repeated costs automaticatly
+- [ ] Repeated costs/incomes automaticatly (con icona spesa effettuata o ancora da effettuare)
 - [ ] Two or more languages
 - [ ] Famous cryptocurrencies with automatic earn or loss
 - [ ] Budget Alerts: Receive notifications when your expenses in a given category are about to exceed your established budget.
 This helps you avoid unpleasant surprises and stay in control of your finances.
+- [ ]

 # How to start it